chriswayg/windows-debloated-with-privacy/README.md

 - Download and copy the Graphics driver as well.

 ## BIOS settings
-- Specific to the above mother board
+- Specific to the above motherboard
 - Based on “Optimized Defaults”
 - Keep “Full Screen Logo Show” due to buggy monitor not switching on without it
 - PEG: use GPU on PCIe (as this is an old MB that still has PCI slots as well)